Sufiyan7264/angular-QuirkCart/README.md

 ## JSON server

 Run json server before running this project in your local host with `json-server --watch db.json` command.
+Can't get the API of full search query in json-server because of not working query parameter.

 ## Running unit tests